Piedmont University: History

 The college opened as the J.S.
 Green Collegiate Institute in 1897, founded by residents of Habersham County, Georgia.
 The first president was Reverend Charles C. Spence.
-The American Mission Board of the mostly New England Congregational Churches (later Congregational Christian Churches) operated the college from 1901 to 1948 and changed the name to Piedmont College to represent the geographic region.
+The American Mission Board of the mostly New England Congregational Churches (later Congregational Christian Churches) operated the college from 1901 to 1948 and changed the name to Piedmont College to represent the eponymous geographic region.

 In 1948, under president James Walter, the college became an independent institution, although it maintains an affiliation with the United Church of Christ (UCC) and the National Association of Congregational Christian Churches (NACCC), both of whom claim descent from the Congregational tradition.
 Congregationalists took over the school from the Methodists in the early 20th century.

 In 1994 the college began to expand, adding schools for Business and Nursing & Health Sciences to its existing programs in the Arts and Sciences and Education.
 The college also opened a campus in Athens, Georgia, and began offering off-campus graduate education courses across the state.
 The Demorest campus grew substantially with the addition of the Arrendale Library; Stewart Center for Mathematics, Science and Technology; Swanson Center for Communications and the Performing Arts, Mize Athletic Center, the Smith-Williams Art Studios, and in 2015 the Student Commons.
 The college also added five new dormitories and 48 apartment-style residences.

-In 2019, Piedmont College President James Mellichamp was accused of sexual assault by tenured professor Rick Austin, who is also the mayor of Demorest.
-However, the Equal Employment Opportunity Commission was unable to conclude that Austin's accusations violated the statutes.
-After the allegations became public, Piedmont College sued the City of Demorest, demanding that Austin forfeit his tenured position and resign as mayor.
-Piedmont filed the lawsuit in May 2021, two years after Austin's initial allegations.
-The university argued that the mayor and city council of Demorest violated its constitutional rights under the Equal Protection Clause of the 14th Amendment of the U.S. Constitution when the city instituted a rate hike in water and sewage fees targeted solely at the college beginning in 2019.
-Austin filed suit against the Executive Committee members of Piedmont’s Board of Trustees alleging a conspiracy to obstruct justice by retaliating for his testimony.
+In 2019, Piedmont College then president James Mellichamp was accused of sexual harassment by tenured professor Rick Austin, who was also the mayor of Demorest.
+However, the Equal Employment Opportunity Commission was unable to conclude that Austin's accusations stated any claim for violating law.
+Piedmont College sued the City of Demorest, demanding that Austin forfeit his tenured position and resign as mayor.
+Piedmont filed the lawsuit in December 2020.
+The college argued that the mayor and city council of Demorest violated its constitutional rights under the Equal Protection Clause of the 14th Amendment of the U.S. Constitution when the city instituted a rate hike in water and sewage fees targeted solely at the college beginning in 2019.
 In April 2021, Piedmont College changed its name to Piedmont University.
+On February 7, 2023, the city and Piedmont University settled the lawsuit in the university’s favor including a payment from Demorest to the university of $70,000 to cover disputed water and sewer fees.
+Austin had stepped down as mayor when his term ended in 2021, and both Mellichamp and Austin had left the university.